WJFK-FM: Top 40 and new age

-On January 1, 1985, the station flipped to Top 40 as WBMW "B106."
+On January 1, 1985, the station flipped to Top 40 as WBMW "B106.7".
 It was positioned against two other Washington-area Top 40 stations: WRQX, owned by ABC, and WAVA-FM, owned by Doubleday Broadcasting.
 WBMW was acquired by New York City-based Infinity Broadcasting in April 1987.

 Infinity, at first, flipped WBMW to an adult rock format, but it only lasted a few weeks.
 On May 8, 1987, WBMW switched to new-age music, a forerunner of the smooth jazz format.
-The station simply called itself "106.7 WBMW."
+The station simply called itself "106.7 WBMW".
 The playlist included jazz-influenced instrumentals and some soft rock titles, with limited chatter from the DJs.
 This format lasted about a year and a half.

 Rock and hot talk

 On October 3, 1988, the station flipped to an album-oriented rock format as WJFK, with the new call sign named after John F. Kennedy.
 The station became the Washington affiliate for the syndicated Howard Stern Show.
-This marked Stern's return to the market for the first time since he was let go from rival rock station WWDC in 1982.
+This marked Stern's return to the market for the first time since he was let go from rival rock station WWDC-FM in 1982.

 Over time, WJFK began adding other talk shows targeted at young men, similar to Stern.
-Eventually WJFK had switched over to a full-time hot talk format.
+Eventually, WJFK had switched over to a full-time hot talk format.
 Programs on the station during this era include Stern, Don and Mike, Opie & Anthony, G. Gordon Liddy, The Greaseman, Bill O'Reilly, Ron & Fez and the Sports Junkies.
 In 1991, Infinity began to simulcast WJFK programming on co-owned AM 1300 in Baltimore.
-That station switched its call letters to WJFK, so 106.7 added an FM suffix and became WJFK-FM.
+That station switched its callsign to WJFK, so 106.7 added an FM suffix and became WJFK-FM.
 From 1995 to 2005 WJFK-FM was the flagship radio station for the then-Washington Redskins (now Washington Commanders).